Random surfaces with large systoles: Random Bely surfaces

 \end{itemize} \end{lem} \begin{proof} Let $h \in \calH^{(t)}$.
 Proposition~\ref{prp_counting} implies that there are at most $\bO(n^c\log n)$ half-edges that can be reached by a path of trace at most $\tau_0$ that starts from $h$.
 This implies ii.
 The condition that $t\leq T$ implies that

 Combining this with ii, shows that

 and hence that $\calA^{(t)} \neq \varnothing$. \end{proof}

-We say that the dual graph $\calG$ of a triangulation $\calT$ is \emph{safe} if the following two conditions hold: \begin{enumerate} \item for all pairs of half-edges $h,h'$ of $\calG$, $\tau(h,h') \geq \tau_0$.
+Recall that $\calT$ is an ideal triangulation of the hyperbolic surface $S$ with zero sheer along its edges.
+We say that the dual graph $\calG$ of $\calT$ is \emph{safe} if the following two conditions hold: \begin{enumerate} \item for all pairs of half-edges $h_1, h_2$ of $\calG$, $\tau_{\calG}(h_1, h_2) \geq \tau_0$.
 In other words, all pairs of half-edges are available and \item for any cusp on the boundary of the associated surface, the number of triangles incident to the cusp is at least $\sqrt{\tau_0-2}$.
 In other words, if a pair of half-edges $h,h'$ of $\calG$ can be connected by a word of the form $L^k$ or $R^k$, then $k\geq \sqrt{\tau_0-2}$. \end{enumerate}

-The following lemma is the analogue of \cite[Lemma~2.5]{LinialSimkin}: \begin{lem} If $\calG^{(t)}$ is safe for some $t$, then $\calG^{(t+1)}$ is also safe, hence the process saturates with certainty. \end{lem} \begin{proof} We shall prove (by contradiction) that if $\calG^{(t)}$ is safe, then $\calG^{(t+1)}$ is also safe, which implies the assertion.
+Recall that $\calG^{(t)}$ is the dual graph of the triangulation $\calT^{(t)}$ obtained from $\calT^{(0)}$ after $t$ gluings.
+The following lemma is the analogue of \cite[Lemma~2.5]{LinialSimkin}: \begin{lem} If $\calG^{(t)}$ is safe for some $t$, then $\calG^{(t+1)}$ is also safe with certainty, hence the process saturates with certainty. \end{lem} \begin{proof} We shall prove (by contradiction) that if $\calG^{(t)}$ is safe, then $\calG^{(t+1)}$ is also safe, which implies the assertion.

 Suppose that $\calG^{(t)}$ is safe but $\calG^{(t+1)}$ is not, i.e., \begin{itemize} \item either there exist $h_1, h_2 \in \calH^{(t+1)}$ such that $\tau_{\calG^{(t+1)}}(h_1, h_2) < \tau_0$. \item or there is a left hand turn path going between two half-edges of $\calG^{(t+1)}$ whose combinatorial length (the number of vertices it goes through) is below $\sqrt{\tau_0-2}$. \end{itemize} Let $\gamma$ be a path in $\calG^{(t+1)}$ that either realizes one of these two inequalities.